 The approach to creating a NET Zero waste installation is similar to creating a NET Zero energy installation.
 The first approach to achieve NET Zero reduces, reuses, and recovers waste streams, converting them to resource values with Zero landfill over the course of a year.
 The components of NET Zero solid waste start with reducing the amount of waste generated, re-purposing waste, maximizing recycling of waste stream to reclaim recyclable and compostable materials, recovery to generate energy as a by-product of waste reduction, with disposal being non-existent.

-Every day, more recycling strategies are developed moving beyond metals, paper and cardboard to include mattresses, glass, plastics, batteries, computer printers and motor oil.
+Every day, more recycling strategies are developed moving beyond metals, paper, and cardboard to include mattresses, glass, plastics, batteries, computer printers, and motor oil.
 The best strategy is to consider the waste stream when purchasing items, reduce the volume of packaging, reuse as much as possible, and recycle the rest.
 A true cradle-to-cradle strategy considers the end state at the time the purchase decision is made.
-A NET Zero waste strategy eliminates the need for landfills, protects human health, optimizes use of limited resources and keeps the environment clean.
+A NET Zero waste strategy eliminates the need for landfills, protects human health, optimizes the use of limited resources, and keeps the environment clean.

 Even commercial lighting can have a NET Zero design by providing a way to produce power that offsets the energy usage required by the lights.
 What other ways can you see to reduce the waste provided by our current systems to help us move towards a NET Zero solution for our future?

 Editor's Note: This post was originally published in October 2012 and has been completely revamped and updated for accuracy and comprehensiveness.